kentlouisetonino/node-s3/README.md

 ## Description

-> A computer program that will allow you to test your AWS S3 Bucket connection and do some CRUD operations.
+> A server-side application that will allow you to test your AWS S3 Bucket connection and do some CRUD operations.
 The following features below are implemented.
+>
 > - Upload a file.
 > - Delete a file.
 > - Get the signed URL of the file.